+Note: Parentheses indicate 95% CIs.
+All targets in Experiment 1 were high typicality based on the Chicago Face Database (Ma et al., 2015).

-Table 3.
+Table 5.

 Descriptive Statistics for Racial Attitude Measures and Hours of Cross-Race Contact for Black and Caucasian Participants in Experiments 1 and 2.